rwarbelow/fast_tests/Readme.md

 Our user will still have to move CSVs around or change to specific directories before running the application...

-Your turn reader, look at the dependencies, how can we fix this?
+Look at the dependencies.
+How can we fix this?

 What about InvoiceItemRepository depending on SalesEngine?